 (2) A minor in Applied Linguistics;

 (3) A certificate* in Teaching English as a Foreign Language (TEFL);

 (4) ESL credit-bearing courses for non-native speakers of English, and

 (5) Intensive English Program (IEP) courses for non-native speakers of English.

 *NOTE: The TEFL certificate overlaps with and may be combined with either the major or the minor.

 The major and minor in Applied Linguistics provide the opportunity for students to explore the field of linguistics from an interdisciplinary perspective.

 Program Academic Regulations

-Students must earn a grade of C or better in any courses required for Areas F and G. A grade of C or higher is also required in all courses counting toward an Applied Linguistics minor and/or the TEFL certificate.
+Students must earn a grade of C (not C-) or better in any courses required for Areas F and G. A grade of C or higher is also required in all courses counting toward an Applied Linguistics minor and/or the TEFL certificate.

 Program Degree Requirements